-Today we're making a classic Moroccan tomato salad that's loaded with juicy tomatoes, fresh herbs, and traditional Moroccan spices.
+Today we're making a classic Moroccan tomato side salad that's loaded with juicy tomatoes, fresh herbs, and traditional Moroccan spices.
 It comes together in just 10 minutes and makes a fabulous side salad to enjoy with tagines, soups, and couscous!

 This post contains affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.

 If you've ever been lucky enough to visit Morocco, chances are, you've had this salad, alongside an assortment of other vegetable based dishes like this stewed lentil salad and mashed eggplant salad.